- The Washington Times - Wednesday, December 17, 2025

 SEOUL, South Korea — Japanese fans of cuddly, black-and-white bamboo-eating bears are reportedly in despair as two giant pandas from Tokyo Zoo are prepared to depart for China.

-While the removal of Xiao Xiao and Lei Lei is not directly related to Beijing-Tokyo tensions, there are fears that the pair of pandas will not be replaced as China’s multi-pronged assault on Prime Minister Sanae Takaichi expands into all domains.
+Although the removal of Xiao Xiao and Lei Lei is not directly related to Beijing-Tokyo tensions, there are fears that the pair of pandas will not be replaced as China’s multipronged assault on Prime Minister Sanae Takaichi expands into all domains.

 Ms. Takaichi is noted for her take-no-prisoners personality, her nationalistic leanings and her lack of expertise in foreign policy.

-After having taken office in October, she said on Nov.
-7 that a Chinese naval contingency around Taiwan would pose an “survival-threatening” situation for Japan.
+After taking office in October, she said on Nov.
+7 that a Chinese naval contingency around Taiwan would pose a “survival-threatening” situation for Japan.

-Tokyo’s constitution restricts military activity, but existential threats permit the activation of Japan’s Self-Defense Forces.
+Tokyo’s constitution restricts military activity, but existential threats permit the activation of Japan Self-Defense Forces.

-In the weeks since, China has retaliated with diplomatic slurs, the halting of tourism to Japan, an embargo on Japanese seafood imports and pop concerts and, most recently, naval-aviation provocations in waters close to Okinawa.
+In the weeks since, China has retaliated with diplomatic slurs, the halting of tourism to Japan, an embargo on Japanese seafood imports, pop concerts and, most recently, naval-aviation provocations in waters close to Okinawa.

-Okinawa, and the islands to its south, dominate strategic naval choke points northeast of Taiwan.
-They are being fortified by Japanese units with area-denial weaponry.
+Okinawa and the islands to its south dominate strategic naval choke points northeast of Taiwan.
+Japanese units are fortifying them with area-denial weaponry.

 Advertisement